 - Radioactive Drug Research Committee (RDRC) Program

-Drug safety monitoring.
 CDER scientists evaluate new drugs before they can go on the market and monitor approved drugs for unexpected health risks.
-For example, CDER tracks and monitors drug-induced liver toxicity, which is a growing concern as the population ages and more people use multiple drugs.
 Learn more about CDER's various postmarketing drug safety efforts, including FDA's Sentinel Initiative.

-Generic drugs and bioequivalence.
 CDER's generic drug regulatory science program helps ensure that generic versions of drugs are available to the public, by developing new ways to evaluate the generic drugs' physical and pharmacologic properties.
-Learn more about recent progress in the Office of Generic Drugs FY 2015 Regulatory Science Research Report.
+Learn more about CDER's Office of Generic Drugs.